-Okay, now that I’ve covered the major Pinterest algorithm updates, let’s move onto strategies that are actually working in 2020 and can be followed in 2021 as well.
+Okay, now that I’ve covered the major Pinterest algorithm updates, let’s move onto Pinterest strategies that are actually working in 2022 and can be followed in coming year as well.

 Pinterest monthly viewers is not a metric that you should be fussing about because it does not help you in any way.
 These impressions/monthly viewers also include the impressions from the third party pins that you are pinning to your profile.